-Boulder Mountain Trail Professional Review and Guide
+Boulder Mountain Trail Professional Guide

 "This route, another side road to the Mount Antero Trail, is also rough and rocky but less so than the Mount Antero road.
 The challenge of this road is that it is narrow with very high drop-offs.
 To make matters more interesting, especially if you have a full-sized vehicle, small pine trees grow on the inside edge of the track, pushing you perilously close to the edge.
 If that is not enough, sections of the road are significantly off-camber!